DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 This package is in active development and breaking changes should still be expected.
 It currently supports the following EventStoreDB client APIs:

-* :white_check_mark:  Streams API
+* ✅   Streams API
-* :white_check_mark:  Projections Management API
+* ✅   Projections Management API
-* :white_check_mark:  Persistent Subscriptions Management API
+* ✅   Persistent Subscriptions Management API
-* :white_check_mark:  Gossip API (open source version of EventstoreDB)
+* ✅  Gossip API (open source version of EventstoreDB)
-* :white_check_mark:  User Management API
+* ✅  User Management API

 We are working on the following APIs:
-* :stopwatch:  Monitoring API
+* ⏱  Monitoring API

 The following APIs are planned for implementation in prioritized order:
-* :one:  Operations API
+* 1️⃣  Operations API
-* :two:  Cluster Management API (commercial version of EventstoreDB)
+* 2️⃣  Cluster Management API (commercial version of EventstoreDB)

 Please file feature requests and bugs at the [issue tracker][tracker].